zeljkoobrenovic/grounded-architecture/_posts/2022-03-02-data-platform.markdown

-## How To Build Architecture Data Platform?
+## How To Build Architecture Data Pillar?

 While I do not want to prescribe the best technology, I can tell what I use in daily work.
-I build most architecture data platform as single-page web applications, taking data from JSON files hosted on a static web server.
+I build most architecture data pillar as single-page web applications, taking data from JSON files hosted on a static web server.
 I usually use the latest version of Angular and the Material framework in my current work, hosting the app and data via GitHub pages.

 See some of [my public tools](https://obren.io/tools) to illustrate how I build such simple web apps.

-## Using Architecture Data Platform
+## Using Architecture Data Pillar

-Architecture data platform can provide lots of data.
+Architecture data pillar can provide lots of data.
 Sometimes, as in an ordinary map or atlas, such data could directly be helpful for those who want to orient themselves and understand the context.
 More insights could be obtained from such data.
 However, it requires active effort to find ways to interpret and use data.
 In other words, the documents can give you the answers, but [we may not know the questions](https://en.wikipedia.org/wiki/42_(number)#The_Hitchhiker's_Guide_to_the_Galaxy).
 Here are some of the questions I frequently ask and answers with data from the documents:
 * Are we going in the same direction?
 Tools such as source code overviews, public cloud usage explorers, or tech radars can point out differences and trigger discussions.
 * Are we using technology optimally?
 Comparing usage trends between teams can show interesting outliners (both positive and negative).
 * Are there indicators of poor code quality?
 Too big systems, duplication, long units, long files.